TommasoRonconi/galapy/INSTALL.rst

 .. note::
-   GalaPy, in some of its components (e.g. SSP tables, PAH template), makes use of pre-computed functions that are available in the official database (`galapy_data`_).
+   GalaPy, in some of its components (e.g. SSP tables, PAH template), makes use of pre-computed functions that are available in the official database (`galapy_database`_).
 When one of the files in the database is accessed for the first time it will authomatically be downloaded into the user's filesystem (in the default location :code:`$HOME/.galapy/data`).
    This will of course require an internet connection and can partially slow down the computations.